Sword Art Online: Manga

-A sixth manga, titled Sword Art Online: Phantom Bullet and illustrated by Kōtarō Yamada, had its first chapter serialized in the May 2014 issue of Dengeki Bunko Magazine, with following chapters being digitally serialized on Kadokawa's Comic Walker website.
+A sixth manga, titled Sword Art Online: Phantom Bullet and illustrated by Kōtarō Yamada, had its first chapter serialized in the May 2014 issue of Dengeki Bunko Magazine, with following chapters being digitally serialized on Kadokawa's ComicWalker website; it ran from 2014 to 2021.
 A seventh manga, titled Sword Art Online: Calibur and illustrated by Shii Kiya, was serialized in Dengeki G's Comic between the September 2014 and July 2015 issues.
 A single compilation volume was released on August 10, 2015.
 An eighth manga, titled Sword Art Online: Mother's Rosario and also by Tsubasa, is based on the seventh volume of the novel series and began serialization in the July 2014 issue of Dengeki Bunko Magazine.
-A ninth manga, an adaptation of Sword Art Online Alternative Gun Gale Online, began serialization in the November 2015 issue of Dengeki Maoh.
+A ninth manga, an adaptation of Sword Art Online Alternative: Gun Gale Online, began serialization in the November 2015 issue of Dengeki Maoh.

 A tenth manga, titled Sword Art Online: Project Alicization and illustrated by Kōtarō Yamada, based on the Alicization arc of the light novel series, began serialization in the September 2016 issue of Dengeki Bunko Magazine.
-It moved to Web DenPlay Comic due to the discontinuation of Dengeki Bunko Magazine.
+It moved to Web DenPlay Comic due to the discontinuation of Dengeki Bunko Magazine, before ending in 2021.
+An eleventh manga, titled Sword Art Online Unital Ring and illustrated by Masato Kanetsuki, began serialization in Monthly Shōnen Ace on April 26, 2023.